C-ArenA/eloquent-stalker/README.md

 You can define the path to the models directory in the config file.
 Then you can see the visualizer via the `/eloquent-stalker` route.

+You have to make sure the namespace and class name are directly related to the path of the models.
+Otherwise, it won't work as expected.

+This will look inside the app_path()

 ## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.